OpenJML/openjml.github.io/tutorial/Postconditions.md

 Now how can we check that the implementation actually implements the specification?
 That is the (or one) purpose of the OpenJML tool.
 If we execute (cf. [Execution](Execution))
-`openjml -esc tutorial/T_ensures1.java`
+`openjml --esc tutorial/T_ensures1.java`
 we find that the openjml tool completes with no error messages and a success error code, indicating that the implementation is verified with respect to the given specification.

-Similarly, `openjml -esc tutorial/T_ensures1a.java` indicates that this second example also verifies.
+Similarly, `openjml --esc tutorial/T_ensures1a.java` indicates that this second example also verifies.

 Now consider a third example: